astropy/astropy-APEs/APE24.rst

 `submission guide for package authors <https://www.pyopensci.org/software-peer-review/how-to/author-guide.html>`_, `accompanying GitHub issue templates <https://github.com/pyOpenSci/software-submission/issues/new/choose>`_, and `listing of accepted packages <https://www.pyopensci.org/python-packages.html#our-accepted-python-open-source-packages>`_.
-As of July 2023, they are in the process of revamping the submission form to handle collaborations with different communities (e.g., Astropy), including but not limited to:
+As of July 2023, they are in the process of revamping their process to handle collaborations with different communities (e.g., Astropy).
+They are also:

-* creating a community-specific label for filtering and link to current reviews for that community; and
+* creating a community-specific label for package filtering for that community on their website package listing;
+* updating the submission template so a potential Astropy affiliated package can select Astropy for the actual review;
+* adding an Astropy label on their GitHub repository; and
-* customizing the editorial bot to add community-specific tags.
+* creating a new editorial bot to add community-specific tags.

 Is open review a deal breaker?
 ------------------------------